 There used to be huge differences between petrol and diesel engines.
-Historically, petrol engines are faster, have greater levels of horsepower and are more refined, while diesels boast greater efficiency and have more torque.
-However, huge developments in both types of engine have taken place over the past 25 years, since the European engine emission standards came into place in late 1991.
-This has seen engine manufacturers focus not only on improving the natural strengths of petrol and diesel units, but also on their flaws.
+Historically, petrol engines are more powerful and refined, while diesels boast greater efficiency and have more torque.
+However, significant developments in both types of engine have taken place over the past 30 years or so, since the European engine emission standards came into place in late 1991.
+This has seen engine manufacturers focus not only on improving the natural strengths of petrol and diesel units, but also working on their flaws.
 Now we see petrol engines with higher levels of torque than ever before while some diesels have become so refined that it can be difficult to tell what fuel they use.

 Which is better – petrol or diesel?

-To decide which is best for you in terms of petrol vs diesel, there are a number of different factors to consider, including fuel economy, Vehicle Excise Duty (VED – or car tax as it is more commonly known) and how much the car costs to buy.
+To decide which is best for you in terms of petrol vs diesel, there are a number of different factors to consider, including fuel economy, and how much the car costs to buy.

-To ensure you make the right decision, you also have to work out how you use, or intend to use, your car.
+To ensure you make the right decision, you also have to work out how you use - or intend to use - your car.
 Do you cover short distances or long?
-Do you use a car to just pop to the shops in, or to use as a family workhorse?
-Do you normally drive in town or out in the country?
-Once you've worked out your car's normal habitat, you can accurately make the best decision between petrol and diesel.
+Do you use a car to pop to the shops in, or to use as a family workhorse?
+Do you normally drive in town or in the countryside?
+Once you've worked out your car's normal habitat, you can more accurately make the best decision between petrol and diesel.

 Which is cheaper to buy?

 Broadly speaking, diesel models are more expensive to buy than equivalent petrol versions.
 This can vary anywhere between a couple of hundred pounds to well over £1,000.
-For example, Ford's Focus Style costs just £350 more for a 1.5 litre TDCi diesel, compared to the similarly powerful and efficient 1.0 litre EcoBoost petrol.
-The Mercedes Benz A180 SE on the other hand, commands a £1,425 premium for the diesel over the petrol.
+For example, Ford's Focus Titanium costs just £680 more for a 1.5 litre TDCi diesel, compared to the similarly powerful and efficient 1.0 litre EcoBoost petrol.
+The Volvo V40 Momentum on the other hand, commands a £1,860 premium for the D2 diesel over the T2 petrol.

 Buyers don't always pay more for diesel power though, and it tends to be towards the top end of the market where the roles are reversed.
-Petrol power is still preferred for sporty cars and this means the diesel engine often proves to be the cheaper alternative – Audi's A5 coupe is a good example with the 3.0 litre petrol charged at £950 more than the 3.0 litre diesel – despite the latter costing less to run.
-Visit Next Green Car's Car Comparison Tool to help you find out the different costs between various models.
+Petrol power is still preferred for sporty cars and this means the diesel engine often proves to be the cheaper alternative – Maserati's Ghibli saloon is a good example with the 3.0 litre petrol charged at £4,700 more than the 3.0 litre diesel – despite the latter costing less to run.
+Make use of NGC's Car Comparison Tool to help you find out the different costs between various models.

 Which is cheaper to run?

-So diesel cars tend to be more expensive to buy, but this is off-set by the fact that they usually cost less to run.
-After the initial outlay, one of the next biggest factors when deciding which car to buy is running costs, and there are two main factors to this – fuel economy and emissions.
-The more miles per gallon your car will do, the less time and money will be spent on filling the tank back up again, and this is your biggest ongoing cost.
+Diesel cars tend to be more expensive to buy, but this is off-set by the fact that they usually cost less to run.
+After the initial outlay, one of the next biggest factors when deciding which car to buy is running costs, with the main aspect being fuel economy.
+The more miles per gallon your car will do, the less time and money will be spent on filling the tank back up again, and this is likely to be your biggest ongoing cost.

-Those cars with higher MPG and lower emissions figures are cheaper to run, and these are usually diesels.
-This is where it gets tricky though, when margins get finer and you are really looking for the best car for you.
+Cars with higher MPG figures are cheaper to run, and these are usually diesels.
+This is where it gets tricky though, when margins get finer, generalisations get less useful, and you are really looking for the best car for you.
 On the whole diesels offer better economy figures than petrols, but to determine whether it is best to pick a diesel car over a petrol depends on what you are going to use it for.

-If you're going to cover a lot of miles – particularly on motorways and A roads – a diesel car is almost certainly going to be your best bet.
+If you're going to cover a lot of miles – particularly on motorways and A roads – a diesel car is almost certainly going to be your best bet from a fuel cost perspective.
 Likewise a small petrol engine will be best in the city with lots of short journeys.
 This is because of how the engines work.
 A petrol engine revs more freely and is able to get within its efficient powerband easily.
 This is better when constantly accelerating away from traffic lights or out of junctions, especially in a small and light car.
-Petrol engines have come in and challenged the stronghold diesel had on the market and this is borne out by the fact that most of Next Green Car's Top 10 Best MPG city-cars are petrol powered.
+New petrol engines challenge the stronghold diesel had on the market and this is borne out by the fact that most of Next Green Car's Top 10 Best MPG city-cars are petrol powered.